 AVON 39 strongly recommends that each participant have medical insurance for the Event and carry their medical insurance card with them throughout the Event.
 By participating in AVON 39, each participant acknowledges that they are solely responsible for procuring and maintaining all medical insurance and accepts full responsibility for any costs incurred for medical treatment due to failure to maintain insurance.
 Also, by participating in AVON 39, each participant understands that it is ultimately their responsibility to provide payment to any hospital/emergency response technicians/emergency transport company that may provide services to them as a result of injury/illness during the Event.

 Absolutely, Yes!
 We are here to help you reach your fundraising and training goals.
-Once you register, you'll be assigned your personal Walker Coach — a trained staff member who can assist you with just about anything you need.
+Once you register, you'll be assigned your personal Fundraising Coach — a trained staff member who can assist you with just about anything you need.
 Plus, you'll have full access to proven digital and real-world tools.
 Our Go the Distance: AVON 39 Training by Reebok program will help you physically prepare, no matter what your current fitness level.
 Want more?
 We also have volunteer-led Training Walks in AVON 39 cities across the country.
 When it comes to fundraising, your official How To Crush Your Fundraising Handbook contains 39+ fundraising ideas and provides simple steps to access all of the AVON 39 digital tools online in your Participant Center.

 NOTE: We’re all about creative fundraising, but please be aware that some States have restrictions regarding certain types of fundraising.
 Please check with your local authorities to ensure you are in compliance with regulations in your area.
 For example, in the State of Massachusetts, participants cannot fundraise by holding raffles or poker tournaments.

-No, your Walker Coach can’t walk with you because s/he will be helping to produce the AVON 39 weekend.
+No, your Fundraising Coach can’t walk with you because s/he will be helping to produce the AVON 39 weekend.
 But you are not alone.
 You'll meet fellow 39ers all along the way.
 Post a message on the AVON 39 Facebook page and meet other walkers.

 Your participant packet should arrive within approximately 10-14 days after registration.
 It will include your Fundraising and Training Handbook, your personalized donation coupons, and more.

 If you register through our website, you'll first see your Participant ID number in the confirmation email you receive after registering.
 It will also clearly appear online in your Participant Center.
 For those who register through the mail, the Registration Kit you receive will include a letter that prominently features your participant ID number.
-If you are in doubt, call your Walker Coach at 1-888-426-WALK who will happily look it up for you.
+If you are in doubt, call your Fundraising Coach at 1-888-426-WALK who will happily look it up for you.

 Contact information is posted on the Contact Us page of this website.
 Or, just call 1-888-426-WALK.